Liudvika Didžiulienė: Family troubles

 In 1906, her husband and two sons were arrested for participating in the Russian Revolution of 1905.
 Stanislovas Didžiulis and his son Antanas were deported to Siberia for life, though Antanas managed to escape and enroll into the Jagiellonian University in Kraków to study medicine.
 Another son Algirdas was deported for five years to Turukhansk.
 Didžiulienė had to return from Mitau to the estate in Griežionėlės to take care of the farm.
 Her daughter Vanda married communist activist Vincas Mickevičius-Kapsukas and was also imprisoned and in hiding from the Tsarist police.
 Didžiulienė supported and helped her family.

 Despite the setbacks, she remained active in Lithuanian cultural life.
 She joined the Lithuanian Scientific Society, collected examples of Lithuanian folklore some of which was published in the journal Lietuvių tauta, wrote articles about poets Antanas Strazdas and Antanas Vienažindys, became friends with Jurgis Šlapelis and Marija Šlapelienė who owned a Lithuanian bookstore in Vilnius.
 She also participated in the establishment of the Lithuanian Women's Association in June 1905, was a delate to the Great Seimas of Vilnius in December 1905, and attendee of the First Congress of Lithuanian Women in October 1907.

 In spring 1915, as World War I frontlines were approaching, Didžiulienė decided to visit her daughter Vanda who lived in Yalta.
 She brought her manuscripts with her, but they were stolen at a train station which was a severe blow to Didžiulienė who became sick for two months.
-The visit was supposed to be temporary, but due to was lasted for nine years.
+The visit was supposed to be temporary, but due to war lasted for nine years.
 Didžiulienė worked as a nurse in a military hospital and as an administrator of a Lithuanian sanatorium for tuberculosis patients.
 After the February Revolution, she was joined by her ill and disabled husband who was released from his deportation.
 Despite these responsibilities, she found time to write.
-She wrote the play Give me Freedom about women of the Crimean Tatars which was translated from Russian to Tatr and staged by a local theater.
+She wrote the play Give me Freedom about women of the Crimean Tatars which was translated from Russian to Tatar and staged by a local theater.
 She also published several articles in the local press using pen name Grazhdanka (Citizen).